 King James Version (KJV)

-This is one of the oldest and most popular translations, with its language and phrasing having a strong influence on the English language and literature.
-It is a literal translation, but some of the archaic languages can make it difficult for modern readers to understand.
+This is one of the oldest and most popular translations, with its language and phrasing strongly influencing the English language and literature.
+It i</span>s a literal translation, but some archaic languages can make it difficult for modern readers to understand.

 New International Version (NIV)